Nateu/rockCrystal/README.md

 Multiple blocks can be used togther witch Power Crystals to creat Tunnel section blocks.

 #### BLOCK(S) :: tunnel section blocks
 There are several type of tunnel section blocks.
 Most of them generate a section of tunnel with a length of 9 blocks.
-All sections are 3 by 3 (interior) have a crystalline Block floor and ceiling. depening on the type of section the side walls will be filled in with the same Crystalline Blocks section types:
+All sections are 3 by 3 (interior) have a crystalline Block floor and ceiling.
+Depening on the type of section the side walls will be filled in with the same Crystalline Blocks.

+section types:
 - straight section
 - ending